A page of links to Early Music related websites or

 “Just in case it is of interest, for those interested in setting up virtual projects, I have learned how to do it quite effectively and was helped by a few friends who contributed material.
 I found short madrigals, like The Silver Swan, ideal material for learning and honing the techniques needed to compile the voices, splitting them from the visuals and recombining to make a presentation.
 Here is a film I made last week.

 Feel free to share the link if you so wish.
 All relevant permissions have been obtained

 Next up, Dowland’s “Come again sweet love”.
 I’ve also made a movie of our viol consort which was successful technically but I am not permitted to publish it.
 It would be good to assemble an online early music consort if there are enough volunteers.

 Making the silver swan was a lot of fun and took me a week

 If other members want to do such things while we aren’t able yet to get together in any other meaningful way, I am happy to be contacted.”

-Some goodies that Sara Clymo (MEMF newsletter editor) and Sara Scorey (SWEMF web editor) and others have passed on to us.
+Some miscellaneous goodies that Sara Clymo (MEMF newsletter editor) and Sara Scorey (SWEMF web editor) and others have passed on to us.
 These are listed here in chronological order of reception.

 Illustrated talks and concerts